UlrikDaae/Ulrik-Daae/README.md

 ### 🥥  Me in a (coco)nut shell

-- I have a master's degree in special needs pedagogy from the Western Norway University of Applied Sciences of May 2022, where I was one of three to get an A.
+- I have a master's degree in special needs pedagogy from the Western Norway University of Applied Sciences of May 2022, where I was one of three who got an A in our course.

 - Currently employed as a research assistant at the University of Oslo.